-Canon 5D Mark II versus Sony A7R III
+Canon 5D Mark II vs Sony A7R III

 The Canon EOS 5D Mark II and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in September 2008 and October 2017.
 The 5D Mark II is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.